-The Department for Energy and Climate Change (DECC) launched a competition for Local Authorities and Social Landlords to bid for up to £175,000 towards the installation of renewable heat technologies.
-At the time, this was part of a £3M ring fenced fund from the Renewable Heat Premium Payment (RHPP) scheme.
+As part of the original development of the Renewable Heat Incentive (RHI) the Department for Energy and Climate Change (DECC) launched a competition for Local Authorities and Social Landlords to bid for up to £175,000 towards the installation of renewable heat technologies.
+This competition was part of a £3M ring fenced fund from what was known as the Renewable Heat Premium Payment (RHPP) scheme.

 Following discussions with Northumberland County Council (NCC) a decision was made to submit a £96,000 bid to support the £192,182 capital costs of a project to install 15 Air Source Heat Pumps (ASHP) in off-gas properties in Longframlington.